nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 If your changes to the data file makes its format invalid, E-Lister will discard all data and start with an empty data file at the next run.
 </div>

-### History Display
+### Input Log
-As you can see, at the right side of the application, there is a section which is used to display the commands you inputted and were executed succesfully.
+On the right side of the application, an Input Log section is available & displays successful commands you have previously entered.

 *Why do we need this?* Keeping a record of all commands executed in a contacts managing app is important for several reasons.
 - It provides a historical log of all actions taken by the insurance agent, which can be useful in case of any disputes or discrepancies that may arise in the future.